The Truth About Emanuel: Plot

 Emanuel swims out of a window into a body of water, holding the doll and sees her dead mother swimming.
 The doll springs to life and swims to Emanuel's mother, who embraces the baby and swims away.
 Emanuel hears her name being called and swims away until she awakens on a gurney with her father and a police officer present.
 She is taken to the hospital.
-When asked about the baby's disappearance, she claims the baby got away in the water and went to Emanuel's mom and they both swam away.
+When asked about the baby's disappearance, she claims that the baby got away in the water and went to Emanuel's mom and they both swam away.
 Once out of the hospital, Emanuel visits Claude at his job and makes up with him.

-Linda's husband is found, and he explains to Emanuel and her parents that after much difficulty, they finally had a baby who died, with the autopsy results being inconclusive.
-Linda blamed herself.
-Linda began using a doll as a replacement.
+Linda's husband is found, and he explains to Emanuel and her parents that after much difficulty, they finally had a baby, but it died; autopsy results were inconclusive and Linda blamed herself and began to use a doll as a replacement.
 When her husband tried to have her institutionalized, she disappeared.
 Linda is currently being held in a psychiatric hospital.
-Emanuel later asks her father for permission to go see Linda but he tells her no.
+Emanuel later asks her father for permission to go see Linda but he refuses.

 Emanuel breaks into Linda's house and steals the doll.
 With Claude's help, she sneaks into the psychiatric hospital and goes to Linda's room, telling her that her baby drowned.
-Emanuel describes her vision omitting the part about her mom.
-Emanuel sneaks Linda out of the hospital and brings her to the cemetery where Emanuel's mother is buried.
+Emanuel describes her vision, omitting the part about her mom.
+Emanuel sneaks Linda out of the hospital and takes her to the cemetery where Emanuel's mother is buried.
 Emanuel digs a grave over her mother's tomb and buries Chloe in it.
 The movie ends with the two women lying in the dirt, watching the stars in the night sky.